How to Build a Taxi App like Uber & What’s the Cost?

 Taxi App Market – A Global Perspective

 Before we delve into the details of how much it costs to develop a taxi app, let’s examine this market.
-In the past decade, many app-based cab companies have appeared around the world.
+In the past decade, many app-based cab companies have appeared worldwide.
 They offer customized services that cater to the demands of specific geographies.
-User penetration is on the rise, and it’s estimated that half of global taxi rides will be ordered via online channels in the next five years.
+User penetration is on the rise, and experts predict that half of global taxi rides will be ordered via online channels in the next five years.

 Uber has taken rapid expansion steps and leads the way, having served over 75 million customers in 2018.
 However, it is not unchallenged.
-It faces constant competition from many localized players such as Didi Chuxing, Grab, Lyft, Ola, etc. In fact, China’s Didi Chuxing drove Uber out of the country and is now gaining ground on its own turf via an investment in Lyft.
+It faces constant competition from localized players such as Didi Chuxing, Grab, Lyft, Ola, etc. China’s Didi Chuxing drove Uber out of the country and is now gaining ground on its turf via an investment in Lyft.

 Read Also: Eight Latest Logistics Trends in the Supply Chain Industry